waffensultan/waffensultan/README.md

 - ⚡ Fun fact **I'm a really big J.Cole fan.
 Jermaine?
 Cole?**

+- 🔎 I have an interest in problem solving

 - 🤝 I'm open to collaborating with others on projects

 <h3 align="left">Connect with me:</h3>